instaclustr/cassandra-operator/doc/providers/pks.md

 ## PKS Specific configuration
 The following values may need to be modified to run Cassandra on PKS:
-1) `spec.privilegedSupported` - PKS does not allow privileged containers to be run.
+1) `spec.privilegedSupported` - PKS does not allow privileged containers to be run by default.
 This will cause the init container to error out.
 Set to `false`